hamedajorlou/BUILD/README.md

-# BUILD: Bayesian Undirected Inference for Learning DAGs
+# BUILD: Bottom-Up Inference of Linear DAGs

-BUILD is a novel algorithm for causal discovery that combines Bayesian inference with undirected graph learning to efficiently discover Directed Acyclic Graphs (DAGs) from observational data.
+BUILD is a novel algorithm for causal discovery that uses a bottom-up approach to efficiently discover Directed Acyclic Graphs (DAGs) from observational data.
 This implementation provides state-of-the-art performance in learning causal structures with improved scalability and accuracy.

 ## Overview

 The BUILD algorithm works by:
-1. Learning an undirected graph structure using sparse precision matrix estimation
+1. Starting from leaf nodes and building up the DAG structure
-2. Applying Bayesian inference to determine edge orientations
+2. Using bottom-up inference to determine causal relationships
-3. Iteratively refining the DAG structure through topological constraints
+3. Iteratively building the DAG from bottom to top
-4. Combining multiple baselines for robust causal discovery
+4. Leveraging linear DAG assumptions for efficient discovery

 ## Repository Structure